Updated April 2019

 First up, get all the sleep you need on the plane, take a deep breath, and launch yourself into the adventure.
 Let Cape Town imprint your heart!

 08:00.
-But first, coffee.
-No need to sloth about and lie in.
-We’re on the tourist clock people!
-Pop into Kleinsky’s on Regent Road in Sea Point for the first caffeine fix of the day, a cappuccino on the go, paired with a toasted cream cheese & salmon bagel;
+But first, coffee and a bagel.
+No time to lie in – we’re on the tourist clock.
+Pop into Kleinsky’s on Regent Road in Sea Point for the first caffeine fix of the day, a cappuccino on the go, paired with a toasted cream cheese & salmon bagel.
+My other coffee recommendations in the suburb: Bootlegger, Jarryd’s (also on Regent Rd), and Pauline’s and Coco Safar – the latter is where you’ll find the best pastries in all of Cape Town fyi.

-Sip and munch as you walk a few blocks down to hire a bicycle from Up Cycles, stationed next to the iconic Sea Point Pavilion , an art deco masterpiece (also fabulous for an early morning swim, no matter the season), and take a leisurely ride along the scenic Sea Point Promenade.
-Excercise and a view to faint for, as you pedal with waves crashing alongside, seagulls gliding above and Lions Head presiding.
-An unbeatable combination.
+Walk a few blocks down to hire a bicycle from Up Cycles, stationed next to the iconic Sea Point Pavilion , an art deco masterpiece (also fabulous for an early morning swim, no matter the season), and take a pedal along the Sea Point Prom, Cape Town’s answer to Nice’s Promenade Des Anglais.
+It’s a scenic showcase – waves crashing alongside, seagulls above and Lions Head presiding.

 09:30 ~ Breakfast is next and The Power & the Glory in Tamboerskloof is my recommendation~ order the scrambled eggs with avo, spread thickly with cream cheese and basil pesto, and roasted tomatoes on the side.
 Or have a bowl of porridge like baby bear.
-Before you leave, let the ace barista Thando make you your second coffee of the day.
-P&G is also a hipster bar by night, where I feel right at home, even without high waisted jeans.
+P&G is also a hipster bar by night – The Black Ram.

 10h30 ~ Table Mountain beckons.
 No trip to my town is complete without experiencing this New7Wonder of the World.
 Book online to avoid the queues and catch the cable car up and be amazed by the most breathtaking views… Robben Island, Signal Hill, the entire city and surrounds, on one side, and Camps Bay beach and the Clifton coves (all Blue Flag beaches by the way) and the Twelve Apostles mountain range on the other.
-Free wifi is available on top of the world too so you can spend some time in the cafe catching up on work and then do a walkabout and upload your pics and comments to your heart’s content.
-Your Insta timeline will never look this good!
+Free wifi is available on top of the world too so you can do a walkabout and Insta to your heart’s content.

-12h30 to 14h00 ~ lunch overlooking the harbour beckons and for this, there’s no better place than Harbour House on Quay 5 at the V &A Waterfront… the langoustines are superb.
-Afterwards, visit the curio shops in the mall for top quality product and buy some fine SA wine at Vaughan Johnson’s, right next to the big Cape Wheel…a few revolutions on the latter will show you the Mother City as far as the eye can see.
+12h30 to 14h00 ~ lunch overlooking the harbour beckons and for this, there’s no better place than Harbour House on Quay 5 at the V &A Waterfront.
+Afterwards, visit the curio shops in the mall for top quality product and buy some fine SA wines and bubbly (try these, among my favourite brands> Le Lude , Weltevrede , Kanonkop , available at Vaughan Johnson’s, Springfield) right next to the big Cape Wheel…a few revolutions on the latter will show you the Mother City as far as the eye can see.

-16h00 ~ no use fighting off that urge to slow down a tad and take a siesta.
-Kill two birds with one hot stone and have a massage at the One & Only Spa close by – you can always snatch an additional nap at your hotel before dinner.
+16h00 ~ no use fighting the fatigue so take a siesta.
+Kill two birds with one (hot) stone and have a massage at the Chilli Bar at the Radisson Red. you can always snatch an additional nap at your hotel before dinner.

 18h30 ~ Batteries re-charged, it’s time for a pre-dinner drink and the gin bar behind Honest Chocolate on Wale Street is a fabulous choice (buy some decadent chocolate at the store while you’re at it – it’s good for you!)

-As you head back to the city, let the memories of the weekend ease the painful thoughts of your imminent Monday.
+As you head back to the city, let the memories of the weekend soften thoughts of an imminent Monday.

 Looking for the ideal accommodation in and around Cape Town?
 Then browse no further than Accommodation Direct, a hub that offers 1000 accommodation options and specials in and around the Mother City: https://www.accommodirect.com/destinations/cape-town/